istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 ---

-Instructions for installing an Istio [multicluster service mesh](/docs/concepts/multicluster-configuration/) when pods in each cluster have direct network access to pods in other clusters.
+Instructions for installing an Istio [multicluster service mesh](/docs/concepts/multicluster-configuration/) where Kubernetes cluster services and applications in each cluster have the capability to expose their internal Kubernetes network to other clusters.

 In this configuration, multiple Kubernetes control planes running a remote configuration connect to a **single** Istio control plane.